dcsil/rails-tutorial/sections/5_user_authentication.md

 Third, we need to install Devise to our User model.
 Run `bin/rails generate devise User` to install Devise to the User model.
 Run `bin/rails db:migrate` to add the new columns.

-Finally, we need to add `before_action :authenticate_user!` to the top of the ApplicationController.
+Finally, we need to add `before_action :authenticate_user!` to the top of the ApplicationController class definition.
 This will ensure that all requests to the application will require authentication.

 ### Helpers